Observability (Prometheus, Grafana, Loki, Tempo)

 Common configuration areas:

-Grafana Ingress / external access
+Grafana ingress / external access

 Ingress settings are cluster-specific and configured in the overrides values file.